Use the Animation Editor to create self-playing interactive panoramas and 360º panoramic videos and to export animated 2D videos.

-Track zoom – You can zoom in to the track by sliding the scroll handles.
+Track zoom – You can zoom in to the track by sliding the horizontal scroll handles.

 Each track contains a field where you can see and enter the current value at the playhead.
 You can also add individual keyframes by clicking on the Toggle Keyframe button in each track.

-Each track also has a vertical scrollbar.
-You can drag its handles on the top or bottom to zoom in our out of the angle scale.
+Each track has a vertical scrollbar.
+You can drag its handles on the top or bottom to zoom in our vertically.